 So what does this mean for financial markets?

 This automation of the asset lifecycle can act as the catalyst to create additional value through greater transparency and fewer disagreements over data.
-By embedding codified policies could be embedded into digital assets, would impact businesses positively.
+By 0 codified policies could be embedded into digital assets, would impact businesses positively.

 The tokenization of assets such as small and medium-sized enterprise (SME) stocks or private equity/venture capital (PE/VC) funds can have tremendous benefits for increasing liquidity to nearly illiquid asset classes.
 In a similar manner, the tokenization of assets with limited liquidity, such as private placements of unlisted securities, can improve liquidity as well.
 Some industry experts estimate that tokenization could “unlock trillions of euros currently in illiquid assets, significantly increasing trading volumes”(Deloitte, 2019).